Arciris-OS/Arca/ArcaTheme/.github/CONTRIBUTING.md

 ## How to tweak the theme

-WhiteSur (highly infuenced by Adwaita) is a complex theme, so to keep it maintainable, it's written and processed in SASS.
+Arca (highly infuenced by Adwaita) is a complex theme, so to keep it maintainable, it's written and processed in SASS.
 The generated CSS is then transformed into a gresource file during gtk build and used at runtime in a non-legible or editable form.